nraecobb/drmellman_copy/9) FAQs.md

 Tax - Incentives | Flex Spending - Healthcare Savings Accounts:

 Business and group referrals offer possible tax incentive strategies.
-Any questions regarding the Dietary Programs or Oxygen Chamber programs can be discussed with Dr. Leon during your medical interveiw.
+Any questions regarding the Dietary Programs or Oxygen Chamber programs can be discussed with Dr. Leon during your medical interview.

 FAQ: